 - Denying the existence of your injury;

-- Claiming that your injury existed prior to your accident; and other ways.
+- Claiming that your injury existed prior to your accident, and other ways.

 Why would an insurance exam doctor agree to write a report either with lies or hiding the truth?
 How much do you think an insurance exam doctor can earn from doing these exams?
 Insurance company doctors are paid a lot of money as much as $1M to $2M per year!!!

 Take a look at this transcript of a hearing held because an insurance exam doctor was caught lying at a trial.
 The doctor testified the exam was 20-25 minutes when it was really 3 minutes.
 The transcript shows the doctor earned $2 million dollars per year doing insurance exams!
-Also watch the videos listed at the bottom of this page about doctors writing reports for State Farm.
+Also, watch the videos listed at the bottom of this page about doctors writing reports for State Farm.